sbiermanlytle/iioEngine/README.md

     <script type="text/javascript" src="http://iio.js.org/iio.debug.js"></script>

+## mobile deployment
+iio can run on iOS, Android, and other mobile environments using PhoneGap: http://phonegap.com

+A demo is provided in the `mobile/phonegap.www` directory.
+To use the demo, install phonegap using npm.

+    npm install -g phonegap@latest

+Then create a new phonegap project.

+    phonegap create myApp

+Then replace the contents of `myApp/www` with the contents of the `mobile/phonegap.www` directory in this repo.

+This is a complete phonegap environment that loads iio applications.
+You can test it by starting a local phonegap server.

+    phonegap serve

+You can now see the app in a browser at `localhost:3000` and on your mobile phone by downloading the PhoneGap developer mobile application and signing in with the IP address given in the console logs when the phonegap server is created.

+More info is available here: http://docs.phonegap.com/getting-started/4-preview-your-app/cli/

 ## building Source Files (optional)
 If you would like to edit iio.js source code files, use Grunt to re-build.
 Grunt depends on nodejs and npm.